Sammarinese

 Sammarinese (/səˌmærɪˈniːz/) are citizens and people of the Republic of San Marino.

 Language

 San Marino recognizes Italian as the official language.
-The indigenous language, known as Sammarinese, is a variety of Romagnol spoken by approximately 83 percent of the population.
+The indigenous Sammarinese language is a variety of Romagnol spoken by approximately 83 percent of the population.

 Religion

 Although historically San Marino fought against the political control of the Holy See, most Sammarinese people are Catholic, but there is no state religion.
-Many of San Marino's official ceremonies are held in the Basilica di San Marino, the republic's main church, or in other churches.
+Many of San Marino's official ceremonies are held in the Basilica di San Marino, the republic's main church.
 There are a total of nine Catholic parishes all of which comprise the Diocese of San Marino-Montefeltro.